mesler1/GAAT/README.md

   - **Readline ANSI fix** (#29 / #31) — ANSI color codes in `input()` prompts now wrapped with `\001…\002` (RL_PROMPT_START/END_IGNORE) so readline accounts for them as zero-width.
 Fixes cursor drift and duplicate-line content when scrolling REPL history.
   - **SSJ Developer Mode extended** — SSJ menu now includes option 11 (🎬 Video factory, conditional) and option 12 (🎙 TTS factory, conditional), matching the modular availability flags.

-- Apr 07, 2026 (**v3.05.54**): **Video factory major upgrade: custom script mode, PIL subtitle engine, web image search, wizard UX overhaul: Idea → Story → Final AI Video**.
-Inspired by Kevin, with sincere thanks for his great help and inspiration in making this project better.
-  - **Custom script mode** — new content mode in `/video` wizard.
-Choose "Custom script" to paste your own narration text: TTS reads it aloud, and the same text is automatically shown as subtitles (timed proportionally).
-No AI story generation step, no Whisper required.
-Ideal for product promos, personal narrations, and multilingual content.
-  - **PIL subtitle rendering engine** — subtitles are now rendered with Pillow (PIL) + NotoSansSC font instead of the libass filter.
-This fixes non-Latin characters (Chinese, Japanese, Korean, Cyrillic, Arabic) showing as black boxes.
-The pipeline uses a two-pass approach: fast `-c:v copy` assembly, then PIL-rendered PNG overlays burned in via ffmpeg `filter_complex`.
-Falls back to no subtitles if PIL fails — never crashes the pipeline.
-  - **Subtitle source selection** — new wizard step to choose subtitle mode: Auto (Whisper transcription), Story text (burn script/story as subtitles — works for all languages, no Whisper needed), Custom text (paste your own), or None.
-  - **Text-to-SRT from plain text** — `text_to_srt()` splits any plain text into natural subtitle chunks (word-wrap for Latin, punctuation+character-wrap for CJK) and distributes timing proportionally across the audio duration.
-Works for all languages, offline.
-  - **Free web image search** — `/video` now searches for relevant stock photos from Pexels → Wikimedia Commons → Lorem Picsum when no source images or Gemini Web session are available.
-AI-generated search queries (model-driven) improve relevance.
-Always produces images — never fails.
-  - **AI-powered source image selection** — when a source folder contains more images than needed, the model reads filenames and story content to select the most relevant ones.
-Keyword-scoring fallback when the model is unavailable.
-  - **Wizard UX overhaul** — full step-loop wizard with `b`=back, `q`=quit at every step.
-All options have Auto as default (Enter = Auto).
-Custom language input (type any language name + Whisper code).
-Style list shows before prompting.
-Custom output path step.
-Detects content language from topic text automatically.
-  - **Audio/video sync fix** — `_audio_duration()` now parses `ffmpeg -i stderr` Duration output for accurate measurement.
-Previously used a file-size estimate at 128kbps, causing 2.7× overestimate for Edge TTS (which outputs at 48kbps).
-Videos now always match audio length.
-  - **Source materials** — `--source <dir>` pre-loads images, audio, video, and text files.
-Images are used directly; audio/video narration replaces TTS; text files are summarised and injected as story context.

 For more news, see [here](https://github.com/SafeRL-Lab/cheetahclaws/blob/main/docs/news.md)